gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the example, the version of `commons-codec` that is brought in transitively is `1.9`.
 With the constraint, we express that we need at lease `1.11` and Gradle will now pick that version during dependency resolution.

-### JUnit Platform and JUnit Jupiter Engine (a.k.a.
+### JUnit Platform and JUnit Jupiter/Vintage Engine (a.k.a.
 JUnit 5) support

 [JUnit 5](http://junit.org/junit5/docs/current/user-guide) is the latest version of well-known `JUnit` test framework.
 JUnit 5 is composed of several modules:

     JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage

-The JUnit Platform serves as a foundation for launching testing frameworks on the JVM.
-JUnit Jupiter is the combination of the new [programming model](http://junit.org/junit5/docs/current/user-guide/#writing-tests) and [extension model](http://junit.org/junit5/docs/current/user-guide/#extensions) for writing tests and extensions in JUnit 5.
+The `JUnit Platform` serves as a foundation for launching testing frameworks on the JVM. `JUnit Jupiter` is the combination of the new [programming model](http://junit.org/junit5/docs/current/user-guide/#writing-tests) and [extension model](http://junit.org/junit5/docs/current/user-guide/#extensions) for writing tests and extensions in JUnit 5. `JUnit Vintage` provides a `TestEngine` for running JUnit 3 and JUnit 4 based tests on the platform.

-Gradle now supports `JUnit Jupiter Engine` on top of `JUnit Platform`.
-To enable JUnit Platform support, you just need to add one line into your `build.gradle`:
+Gradle now supports `JUnit Jupiter/Vintage Engine` on top of `JUnit Platform`.
+To enable `JUnit Platform` support, you just need to add one line into your `build.gradle`:

     test {
         useJUnitPlatform()
     }

+Moreover, [Tagging and Filtering](http://junit.org/junit5/docs/current/user-guide/#writing-tests-tagging-and-filtering) can be enabled via:

+    test {
+        useJUnitPlatform {
+            // includeTags 'fast'
+            excludeTags 'slow'

+            // includeEngines 'junit-jupiter', 'junit-vintage'
+            // excludeEngines 'custom-engine'
+        }
+    }

+#### JUnit Jupiter Engine

-And add `JUnit Jupiter` dependencies:
+To enable `JUnit Jupiter` support, add the following dependencies:

     dependencies {
+        testImplementation 'org.junit.jupiter:junit-jupiter-api:5.0.3'
-        testCompile 'org.junit.jupiter:junit-jupiter-api:5.0.3', 'org.junit.jupiter:junit-jupiter-engine:5.0.3'
+        testRuntimeOnly 'org.junit.jupiter:junit-jupiter-engine:5.0.3'
     }

-Put your first JUnit 5 test into `src/test/java/foo/bar`:
+Put your first `Jupiter` test into `src/test/java/foo/bar`:

     package foo.bar;